State visit by Charles III to the Holy See: 23 October

 On 23 October 2025, the King and Queen had a private audience with Pope Leo XIV in the Apostolic Palace.
 During the meeting, the King appointed Pope Leo an Honorary Knight Grand Cross of the Order of the Bath, and the Pope in turn awarded the Order of Pope Pius IX, Charles becoming a Knight with Collar and Camilla a Dame Grand Cross.
 Later, the King and Pope Leo XIV prayed together during an ecumenical service in the Sistine Chapel, marking the joining of hands between the Catholic Church and Church of England in a celebration of ecumenism.

 That afternoon, accompanied by the Queen, the King attended a service at the Basilica of Saint Paul Outside the Walls, where he was given the title of "Royal Confrater".
 In return Leo was awarded the title of Papal Confrater of St. George's Chapel in Windsor Castle.
 The titles symbolise the growing ecumenical friendship between the Catholic Church and the Anglican Church.
 Amongst those present there were Abbot Donato Ogliari; Cardinal Archpriest of the Papal Basilica James Michael Harvey; the Archbishop of York and Primate of England, Stephen Cottrell; and the Moderator of the General Assembly of the Church of Scotland, Rosie Frew.
-The King then attended a garden reception in celebration of the day's ecumenical services at the Pontifical Beda College, and met groups of trainee priests from across the Commonwealth, British nationals working in the Vatican, and Commonwealth Ambassadors to the Holy See, while the Queen met with a group of Catholic Sisters representing the International Union of Superiors General (UISG), and expressed her deep admiration for their service to accompany people living in conditions of conflict, poverty, and displacement across the world.
+The King then attended a garden reception in celebration of the day's ecumenical services at the Pontifical Beda College, and met groups of seminarians from across the Commonwealth, British nationals working in the Vatican, and Commonwealth Ambassadors to the Holy See, while the Queen met with a group of Catholic Sisters representing the International Union of Superiors General (UISG), and expressed her deep admiration for their service to accompany people living in conditions of conflict, poverty, and displacement across the world.